 REQUEST AN ETHICS REVIEW BEFORE YOU APPLY

-If you have concerns about a potential ethics violation—and you’re more than six months away from graduation—consider requesting an ethics review now, before you apply for ARRT certification and registration.
+If you have concerns about a potential ethics violation—and you’re more than eight months away from graduation—consider requesting an ethics review now, before you apply for ARRT certification and registration.
 This may also be an option if you are not yet enrolled in a program.

 With this option, you’ll submit information and documentation regarding your potential ethics violation before you apply for certification and registration.
 The ARRT Ethics Committee will review your submission and determine if it warrants a sanction.
 If you receive a sanction, you might be ineligible to apply for certification and registration for a set period of time.

-If you have fewer than six months until graduation, the ethics review preapplication isn’t an option.
+If you have fewer than eight months until graduation, the ethics review preapplication isn’t an option.
 You’ll have to wait and report any potential ethics violations on your application for certification and registration.
 (You may submit your application up to three months before you complete your educational program.)

 HOW TO START THE PROCESS